Since espresso-making is an art, the machines brewing those addictively delicious shots are really complex things…

 - Large 48-ounce water tank (~1 ounce per shot of espresso)

 - Easy to clean and intuitive to use

 - Includes coffee tamper and cup warming plate

 - No automatic shut-off for brewing and steaming (you have to push the button manually)

 - Manual not helpful when first using the Eco310

 Well, that’s exactly why we’ve created this buyer’s guide.
-We’ll show you the most important features, so you can scroll back up and pick the espresso machine that best fulfills your need.
+We’ll show you the most important features, so you can scroll back up and pick the best espresso machine under 200 for your particular needs.

 Steam- vs. Pump-Driven Machines

 So the first crucial feature is whether a machine operates on steam- or pump-pressure.